 Keep the time your soldering iron touches the battery terminals to a minimum.
 The longer the iron is in contact with the battery, the more heat will build up.
 To accomplish this, use a powerful, temperature-controlled soldering iron.
 A less powerful iron won’t maintain its temperature as effectively since the heat will be absorbed while soldering large pieces of metal.
 I personally use the TS100 iron, which works exceptionally well.

 Here’s the top side.

 Here’s the bottom side.

-The 4S 18650 battery weights 203g, and I get about 30 mins of flight time from it on the Flywoo Explorer LR 4″: https://oscarliang.com/flywoo-explorer-lr/
+The finished 4S 18650 battery weighs around 200g and provides over 30 minutes of flight time on my Flywoo Explorer LR 4″: https://oscarliang.com/flywoo-explorer-lr/

 Betaflight Misreading Cell Count on Li-ion Batteries